Actipro/WPF-Controls/Documentation/topics/themes/image-provider.md

 Raster images render blurry when used in high-DPI.
 [DynamicImage](../shared/windows-controls/dynamicimage.md) can automatically watch for high-DPI scenarios and swap in an image variation designed for high-DPI.

 The image provider knows to support specific scales when scale values higher than `1.0` are added to its [Scales](xref:@ActiproUIRoot.Media.ImageProvider.Scales) collection.
-Note that if you do add a scale to the collection, you must ensure that each image design has a `"[filename].Scale-[scalefactor].[fileextension]"` image available in the same folder as the source image.
+Note that if you do add a scale to the collection, you must ensure that each image design has a `<filename>.Scale-<scalefactor>.<fileextension>` image available in the same folder as the source image.

 The following example shows the configuration for an [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) to support 200% scale images.
-If the source image is normally 32x32 size in 100% DPI, then the scaled up image variation needs to be 64x64.
+If the source image is normally 32x32 size in 100% DPI, then the scaled-up image variation needs to be 64x64.

 ```csharp
 ImageProvider.Default.Scales.Add(2.0);